 Lunch & Learns: Class members will learn about different subjects relevant to the commercial real estate industry, including economic development, affordability, political strategy and transportation.

 Lobby Days: LDC will participate in both a city and a state lobby day, where they'll learn the inside story about about our local political process directly from experts and elected officials.
 Class members will visit both City Hall and the State Capitol.

 RECA White Paper: Class members will work together to research and write a white paper exploring a relevant policy issue.
 LDC class members will then present their work to the RECA Executive Committee, the RECA Board of Directors and the RECA REAL YP group.

 Mentor Program: Each class member will be assigned a mentor from RECA’s leadership and are expected to meet at least quarterly.
 RECA will also host quarterly Mentor Breakfasts that all class members should plan to attend.

 Christmas in October: The LDC class will participate in a special fundraising or other project for RECA’s annual Christmas in October philanthropy event.

-RECA Event Attendance: Class tuition of $750 includes a complimentary registration to the RECA Exchange, the organization's half-day business conference in September.
+RECA Event Attendance: Class tuition includes a complimentary registration to the RECA Exchange, the organization's half-day business conference in September.
 Attendance at other RECA events, such as luncheons, happy hours, committee meetings, and REAL YP programming is not mandatory, but is strongly encouraged.